-Is it possible to take back control of our lives by being vulnerable, by letting go of control?
 Could an experience inspired by indigenous traditions of creating trust by sharing our roots, stories and food give rise to stronger communities?
 Does each one of us carry the seed to grow a more beautiful forest of humanity?

 Of all the world’s collective burning issues, one seems more prevalent than any other.
-That issue could be identified as the root cause of all of other problems and can be summarized as “the separation from ourselves, community and nature.”
+That issue could be identified as the root cause of all of other problems and can be summarised as “the separation from ourselves, community and nature.”

 If we agree that this separation is the main hindrance to human progress in harmony with nature, connection would be the antidote.
 This project aims at (re)connecting us to nature, community and ourselves.

-A Beautiful Forest is inspired by the concept of healthy forests ecosystems, especially by the underground symbiotic networks that connect plant roots with nutrients in the soil and life-essential carbon to fungi.
+Mycelium Dinners are inspired by the concept of healthy forests ecosystems, especially by the underground symbiotic networks that connect plant roots with nutrients in the soil and life-essential carbon to fungi.
 As science opens our eyes to the beauty of this symbiosis, also called the natural internet, we are asking: what would happen if we try to repair a fragmented human forest?

 Mycelium Dinners by themselves are not going to repair the human forest.
 What these evenings can do is let you experience a vibration of connection, and of love, if even just for a moment.
 The true value is a learning experience of how good deep connections to others make you feel.
 The sensory feeling of connection, trust and love.